ardrarai/eclat-mood-board/README.md

-# eclat-mood-board
-Instantly generate color palettes, fonts, and visual inspiration based on your mood.

 # 🌟 Eclat – One-Minute Mood Board

 **Eclat** transforms your mood into instant design inspiration.
 Enter a mood keyword and watch as vibrant **color palettes**, **fonts**, and **image ideas** come to life—perfect for designers, creatives, and anyone seeking aesthetic sparks.